A few Saturday nights ago I texted my Worship Pastor:

 Worship Pastor: “6 of them will be staff. ☺”

 Me: “Can you blame them?
 It’s gorgeous.”

-In Philadelphia there’s a day that occurs in the spring that clearly marks the end of winter.
+In Philadelphia there’s a day that occurs in the Spring that clearly marks the end of winter.
 You know it when you see it – kids are outside on bikes, warm breeze, people cutting grass for the first time.
-As a pastor, whenever “that” day hits, I know that the upcoming Sunday a sizable number of our people will be worshipping at Bedside Baptist.
+As a pastor, whenever “that” day hits, I know that that upcoming Sunday a sizeable number of our people will be worshipping at Bedside Baptist.

 It’s also the day many of our new Christians will take their first bite of the lotus plant.